webmasterkai/wayoffthegrid/docs/orientation/8-plumbing.md

 #### Acid Treatment/Electrode Cleaning

-Cleaning is recommended every FOUR-SIX MONTHS or if red light and warning for low electrode amps are always on during treatment cycle.
+Cleaning is recommended every TWO to SIX MONTHS or if red light and warning for low electrode amps are always on during treatment cycle.
 This helps keep hoses clear and the tank plates clean.

 The recommended cleaning formula was 16 parts water to 1 part acid.
 3 cups of muriatic acid with 3 gallons of fresh water 750ml of acid to 12 liters of water.
 The concentration needs to be higher at first because it will mix with the water in the tank.
 See updated instructions below.